Enregistré comme favori 114 fois

 At all times of the year, you can gain valuable experience and skills related to...

 1. Childcare of young children, including a baby, by helping out with the daily task of orchestrating meals, naps, and playtime.

 Our children are very lucky and awesome but they can also be little lions. 🤪 Therefore, patience and understanding is critical.
 They rarely watch screens, barely eat sugar, play outside a lot, run around barefoot and get dirty.
 They have natural, creative toys to play with and a circus hoop, climbing wall, aerial silks, and gymnastics rings in our living room...

 We believe in holistic education, fitness, healthy food, the arts, community, environmental stewardship, social emotional intelligence, and love.

 Emma knows a lot about...
-Waldorf education, breastfeeding, co-sleeping, indigenous studies, feeding children vegetables, song writing, sports training, chunky salads, soups, mental health... 😋
+Waldorf education, breastfeeding, co-sleeping, Indigenous studies, gardening, feeding children vegetables, nature, arts and crafts, song writing, sports training, salads, soups, mental health... 😋

 Patrick knows a lot about... pop culture, board games including Chess and Go, fixing anything and everything, cleaning anything and everything, musical instruments, tools, mechanics, animals, stay-at-home fathers... 😋